(1) Risks specific to business segments

 - Unexpected rapid changes in the work environment

 - Changes in the environment surrounding important business partners overseas and local partners

 It is difficult to reasonably predict the probability of the occurrence and impact of these events, and there is a possibility that they will have an adverse effect on the Group's operating results and financial position.
 However, the Group is working to minimize the risk by taking measures such as the expansion of business development worldwide, the improvement of the balance of business fields, the construction of supply chain management (SCM) that is able to respond flexibly to risks, and the reduction of fixed costs and variable costs including raw material expenses to build an earnings structure that is less vulnerable to economic trends and other risks.

-(ii) Risks related to information leakage, loss and damage
+(ii) Risks related to system failure, information leak, loss and damage

 (iii) Risks related to quality and product liability